 The Sakati-Nyhan syndrome, also known as Sakati-Nyhan-Tisdale syndrome or acrocephalosyndactly type III, is an extremely rare type of acrocephalopolysyndactyly.

 History and etymology

-A sandal gap deformity is an imaging observation in antenatal ultrasound (typically second trimester) where there is an apparent increase in the interspace between the great toe of the foot from the rest of the toes (likened to the gap caused by a sandal).
+A sandal gap deformity, also known as hallux varus, is an imaging observation in antenatal ultrasound (typically second trimester) where there is an expanded first interspace, i.e. the gap between the great toe of the foot from the rest of the toes (likened to the gap caused by a sandal).

 The reported incidence of abdominal scar endo...